-If you experience any of the following common side effects, you may wish to talk to your doctor, practice nurse or pain management team at the hospital:
+If you experience any of the following common side effects, you may wish to talk to your doctor, practice nurse or Pain Management Team at the hospital:

-- Drowsiness and dizziness
+- Drowsiness and dizziness.

-- Nausea (feeling sick)
+- Nausea (feeling sick).

-- Vomiting (being sick)
+- Vomiting (being sick).

-- Constipation or diarrhoea a useful laxative is senna or Docusate sodium (available from your local pharmacy)
+- Constipation or diarrhoea useful laxatives are senna or sodium docusate (available from your local pharmacy/supermarket).

-- Headache
+- Headache.

 - Itching.